GMLC-TDC/HELICS/docs/user-guide/fundamental_topics/logging.md

 # Logging

+After all possible time grants have been exhausted, the federates signal to their core that they are leaving the federation.
+Once all the federates have left, the rest of the infrastructure disassembles itself and also terminates.
+Discussion of the termination step focuses on what to do after the co-simulation has finished, including how to use the log files to confirm the co-simulation executed properly.

 Logging in HELICS is normally handled through an independent thread.
 The thread prints message to the console and or to a file.

 ## Federate Logging